doktordirk/aurelia-authentication-loopback-sample/README.md

 customer belongsTo user
 ```
 Unauthorized users only can list the customers.
 Authorized users additionally can manage their own customers.
 See the models in common/models.

-By default loopback uses a session token for authorization.
-This basic version does not use third-party authorization.
+Users can signup & login with verified emails or third-party providers (facebook).
+After signup with email, a verification emails is send.
+Users can also request an email to reset their password.

 A local file is used as database.
 Have a peek at `mydata.json` to gain some insight.

+By default loopback uses session token for authorization.

 #### Client
 An aurelia client app with authorized pages for user profile and customer management and unauthorized pages for login, signup and customer listing.